zohararad/audio5js/README.md

 * **playPause** - toggle play/pause playback state
 * **volume** - get / set volume (volume range is 0-1)
 * **seek** - move playhead position to a given time in seconds
+* **destroy** - destroys your Audio5js instance.
+Use to completely remove audio from the DOM and unbind all event listeners.

 ### Instance Attributes